larsbuntemeyer/joint-evaluation/variable_availability.md

 # Variable Availability Plots

- * dark blue stands for the data that was uploaded to the JSC-server
+ * dark blue stands for the data that was uploaded by the groups to the JSC-server
- * light blue stands for old CORDEX-CMIP5 data, that Javi collected for the overview study
+ * light blue stands for old CORDEX-CMIP5 data also available in the JSC-server (in principle, for the overview study, but additional variables can be uploaded if necessary)

 ## AtmRivers
 ![AtmRivers](plots/variable_availability__AtmRivers.png)